tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 .. function:: vshard.router.callrw(bucket_id, function_name, {argument_list}, {options})

-    Call the user function on the shard storing the bucket with the specified bucket id in the write mode.
+    Call the user function on the shard storing the bucket with the specified bucket_id value in read-write mode (similar to calling vshard.router.call with mode='write').
 See the :ref:`Processing requests <vshard-process-requests>` section for details on function operation.

     :param bucket_id: a bucket identifier